 I checked everything.

 Sometimes emails just plain disappear.
 It’s rare, but it does happen once in a while.
-If that happens, log in to your account and grab your order number.
-Send it to me (there’s a contact link at the top of every page, or email me directly at firstname.lastname@example.org).
-I’ll resend the email with the download links as soon as possible.
+If that happens, log in to your account and click View My Downloads.
+Your purchase should show up there.

 When I try to download my pattern, it doesn’t work.